yercizenler/maxar-oam/README.md

 # Install Dependency

-- Only supports OS systems.
+- Only supports Unix-like systems.
 - Install GDAL to your local machine
 - Install `requirements.txt` on python